GuidoGlielmi/RR-Proyecto2/README.md

 # Second repository
-Project derived from the third problematic of RR
+Project derived from the third problematic of RR.
 This is a responsibe webpage design using mainly flexbox.